digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/persistence.rst

 A Pluggable Database (PDB) is a user-created set of schemas, objects, and related structures that appears logically to a client application as a separate database.
-Do some initial configuration of the PDB to ensure it can meet the performance requirements of the your application, after which you will create new user schemas in the PDB.
+Do some initial configuration of the PDB to ensure it can meet the performance requirements of the application, after which you will create new user schemas in the PDB.

 If your application requires significantly larger tablespace, Oracle will